-- UMass Amherst cancels study abroad programs in Israel for fall semester
+- UMass Amherst Scraps Fall Studies in Israel

-- Israeli and Palestinian interns in Washington bond amid escalating tensions
+- Israeli and Palestinian Interns in D.C.
+Bond

 The pro-Palestinian group condemned Wednesday’s assault of Daniel Vessal and said the assailant was neither a student nor a member of the group, according to the Jewish Exponent of Philadelphia.

 Vessal approached the booth during a campus fair and allegedly was punched following a verbal exchange that included anti-Semitic slurs, the weekly reported.
 Vessal was taken to the hospital and subsequently released.

 He is a member of the Jewish fraternity Alpha Epsilon Pi and a fellow with CAMERA, a right-wing pro-Israel media watchdog.